yannTrm/machine_learning_course/courses/0_introduction.md

 These cost functions evaluate the model's performance and guide the adjustment of theta parameters to minimize prediction errors.
 Ultimately, the goal of supervised learning is to create a model capable of making accurate predictions on new data based on provided features.

-These cost functions evaluate the model's performance and guide the adjustment of theta parameters to minimize prediction errors.
-Ultimately, the goal of supervised learning is to create a model capable of making accurate predictions on new data based on provided features.